BossyNine/bakery_sales_prediction/2_BaselineModel/README.md

 Mean R2 score: 0.6566591945000697
 R2 score: 0.6954848698278695

 Including *Niederschlag* has resulted in a slight improvement in the Mean R2 score, indicating that it might have some predictive power.
-Apparently, including *Niederschlag* seems to add some value to the model.
 Therefore, it can be beneficial to include *Niederschlag* in the feature set.

 **Conclusion**
 As an R2 score close to 0.7 is considered good, especially given the context of predictive modeling with real-world data, our model's performance metrics suggest it is reliable and effective for predicting *Umsatz*.